 What is “spec work”?

-You may already be creating spec work without realizing it!
+You may already be creating spec commercial work without realizing it!

-- Incorporate head shots into every portrait session, and establish a head shots portfolio.
-When you book an official head shots job, take the opportunity to also make a few photos of your client’s office.
-If you have time, Kim recommends also making one or two environmental portraits that highlight their workspace.
+- Incorporate commercial photography headshots into every portrait photography session, and establish a headshot portfolio.
+When you book an official headshot job, take the opportunity to also make a few photos of your client’s office.
+If you have time, Kim recommends also making at least one environmental portrait photography that highlight their workspace.

 Identify Your Dream Commercial Photography Client-Type